xxcordeau/TIL/README.md

 Give the approver field a name.
 This is a user picker field that contains the people you want to approve the issue.

-Choose a transition for when the issue is approved.

 Choose a transition for when the issue is declined.